How do some companies manage to retain their customers, regardless of how bad they are?

 It should have been a death blow for the company—the kind of thing that sends a stock plummeting.
 But in reality, nothing much happened.

 From peak to trough, Wells Fargo stock dropped about 12%.
 The following month, it had recovered.
-By February of this year, it was at all-time highs.
+By February of 2017, it was at all-time highs.
 Warren Buffett, the bank’s biggest investor, didn’t sell any shares.

 In the first quarter of the year, rather than lose deposits, the company actually gained an additional $80 billion.
 A year on, revenues are up, net income is up, shares are up.
 Wells Fargo might not have participated in the recent financial stock rally that others have, but considering the extent of the scandal, it hasn’t done too bad.
 Everything seems to be fine.